1jour1vin

 About the wine:

-Harvested from the southern slopes of Solutré, Au Vignerais fills our glasses with notes of apricot.
+Harvested on the southern slope of Solutré, Au Vignerais fills our glasses with notes of apricot.
 It is a ripe Chardonnay, balanced by a subtle, tangy finish.

 About the estate:

 Acquired by Jules Bret in 1947, the La Soufrandière estate marked the beginning of the Bret brothers’—Jean-Philippe and Jean-Guillaume—career in Vinzelles, starting with the 2000 vintage.
-From that point on, the choice to adopt biodynamics became a natural one.
-They received Demeter certification in 2006 and have continued to experiment both in the vineyard and in the cellar to bring out the best in their terroirs with infinite care.
+From that point on, the decision to adopt biodynamic farming was a natural choice.
+They received Demeter certification in 2006 and have continued to experiment both in the vineyard and in the cellar to bring out the best in their terroirs with meticulous care.
 Wines with little or no sulfur are marked with the word “Zen” on the label.
-Alongside the estate, a bespoke wine merchant business was established in 2001, Bret Brothers, which is, of course, featured in our guide.
+Alongside the estate, a high-end wine merchant business was established in 2001—Bret Brothers—which is, of course, featured in our guide.

 Burghound